-For those who use drive-thru car washes to save time, one of the most aggressively marketed “extras” you’ll pay for is a spray-on wax, which is supposed to keep your car shiny and prevent scratches.
-While most car experts agree that any wax is better than no wax, the professional consensus is that if you want it done right, it should be done by hand.
+For those who use drive-thru car washes to save time, one of the most aggressively marketed “extras” you’ll pay for is spray-on wax, which is supposed to keep your car shiny and prevent scratches.
+While most car experts agree that spray wax is better than no wax, the professional consensus is that if you want it done right, it should be done by hand.

-In fact, if you want to get your car cleaner and conserve water, you’re better off having a professional wash your car by hand.
-The spray wax at the carwash is often short-lived can also get onto your windshield and cause smearing, making for dangerous driving conditions if your visibility is compromised.
+In fact, if you want to get your car cleaner and conserve water at the same time, you’re better off having a professional wash and wax your car by hand.
+The spray-on wax at the car wash is often short-lived and can get onto your windshield, which causes smearing.
+No car wax is worth to price if it compromises your visibility, resulting in dangerous driving conditions for you and your passengers.

 To get the most benefit from car waxing, it should be applied by hand by someone with a good eye.
 This means that as they go along, they can go over spots that may be duller and give them the TLC they need to buff out spots and create a lasting shine.

-Spiffy recommends that customers get a hand wax about four times a year for maximum protection.
-Unlike automated car washes, we use professional grade wax with an orbital buffer for consistent application that results in a showroom shine and over 90 days of protection from the elements.Did you know that a meticulous wax can increase your car’s value by thousands of dollars at trade-in?
-Reap the benefits of a professional service from Spiffy and save $20, just for giving us a try!
+For those looking for a consistent and affordable option, our professional Spiffy Technicians always recommend that customers get a hand wax about four times a year for maximum protection.
+Unlike automated car washes, we use professional-grade carnauba wax with an orbital buffer for a consistent application and finish up by wiping it down with a microfiber towel.

+The end result is a showroom shine and over 90 days of protection from the elements.Did you know that using carnauba paste wax by hand can help increase your car’s trade-in value by hundreds, if not thousands of dollars at trade-in?
+Reap the benefits of a professional car wax service from Spiffy and save $20, just for giving us a try!

 Posted in Car Care